 Long-Term Cost

-When making a decision about which dog to purchase, it is important to take into account not only the initial cost but also the long-term costs of ownership.
+When deciding about which dog to purchase, it is important to take into account not only the initial cost but also the long-term costs of ownership.
 Clumber Spaniels require more grooming than Border Terriers and are also more prone to health problems.
 As a result, they typically have higher vet bills.

 Border Terriers, on the other hand, are less expensive to care for and have fewer health concerns.
 In addition, they are known for being extremely active and require a lot of exercise.
 For this reason, they may be better suited for families with an active lifestyle.